nbusseneau/hephaistos/README.md

 └── hephaistos.exe
 ```

-> ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to auto-detect it for you:
+> ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files:
 >
 > - Windows: run `hephaistos.exe`
 > - MacOS / Linux: run `hephaistos`
 > - Python: run `python -m hephaistos`
 >
-> Note that you still have to move the files to the Hades directory manually.
+> Note that you still have to move the files to the Hades directory manually before continuing.

 Once Hephaistos is placed in the proper directory, you can use it in two ways: